 Customers can sometimes have bad experiences with products.
 That could be due to the customer's failure to read instructions.
 It can also be an error on the manufacturer's side.
-Either way, showing the world you're not afraid to be transparent can tremendously increase customer trust and loyalty.
+Either way, showing the world you're not afraid to be transparent can increase customer trust and loyalty.

-How to Avoid Attracting the Wrong Visitors
+You Need to Avoid Attracting the Wrong Visitors

 It’s essential to pay attention to the use of keywords.
 Weak-performing pages might be due to a mismatch of content to visitors.